picogrid/legion-integration-samples/open-weather/README.md

    This will:
    - Create the integration in Legion
-   - Generate an OAuth client
+   - Generate an OAuth client with credentials
-   - Update your `.env` file with the client ID
+   - Update your `.env` file with the client ID and secret (if confidential client)

 3. Start the server:
    ```bash